Government Pension Fund of Norway

-The Government Pension Fund of Norway (Statens pensjonsfond) is the sovereign wealth fund collectively owned by the government of Norway.
+The Government Pension Fund of Norway (Statens pensjonsfond) is the sovereign wealth fund collectively owned by the Government of Norway.
 It consists of two entirely separate sovereign wealth funds: the Government Pension Fund Global (Norges Bank Investment Management) and the Government Pension Fund Norway.

 The Government Pension Fund Global (Statens pensjonsfond utland), also known as the Oil Fund (Oljefondet), was established in 1990 to invest the surplus revenues of the Norwegian petroleum sector.
-As of June 2025, it had over US$1.9 trillion in assets, equal to 1.5% of the value of the world's listed companies, making it the world's largest sovereign wealth fund in terms of total assets under management.
-This translates to over US$340,000 per Norwegian citizen.
+As of July 2026, it had over US$2.2 trillion in assets, equal to 1.5% of the value of the world's listed companies, making it the world's largest sovereign wealth fund in terms of total assets under management.
+This translates to over US$390,000 per Norwegian citizen.
 It also holds portfolios of real estate and fixed-income investments.
 Many companies are excluded by the fund on ethical grounds.

-The Government Pension Fund Norway is smaller and was established in 1967 as a type of national insurance fund.
+The Government Pension Fund Norway (Statens pensjonsfond Norge) is smaller and was established in 1967 as a type of national insurance fund.
 It is managed separately from the Oil Fund and is limited to domestic and Nordic investments and is therefore a key stock holder in many large Norwegian companies, predominantly via the Oslo Stock Exchange.

 Government Pension Fund Global

 The Government Pension Fund Global (Statens pensjonsfond Utland, SPU) is a fund into which the surplus wealth produced by Norwegian petroleum income is deposited.
 Its name changed in January 2006 from the Petroleum Fund of Norway.
 The fund is commonly referred to as the Oil Fund (Oljefondet).

 The purpose of the fund is to invest parts of the large surplus generated by the Norwegian petroleum sector, mainly from taxes of companies but also payment for licenses to explore for oil as well as the State's Direct Financial Interest and dividends from the partly state-owned Equinor.
 Current revenue from the petroleum sector is estimated to be at its peak period and to decline in the future decades.
 The Petroleum Fund was established in 1990 after a decision by the country's legislature to counter the effects of the forthcoming decline in income and to smooth out the disruptive effects of highly fluctuating oil prices.

 As its name suggests, the Government Pension Fund Global is invested in international financial markets, so the risk is independent from the Norwegian economy.
-The fund is invested in 8,763 companies in 71 countries (as of 2024).
-As of November 2024, the fund's value was over 19 trillion Kroner, according to its official website.
+The fund was valued at NOK 22.683 trillion at the end of June 2026.
+At year-end 2025, the overall fund value was NOK 21.268 trillion, while the investment portfolio's market value before deferred tax and accrued management fees was NOK 21.286 trillion.
+At that year-end, the fund was invested in 7,201 listed companies, and its investments spanned 68 countries and 41 currencies.
+Its 2025 return was 15.1 percent before management costs, measured in its currency basket; in accounting terms, the return was NOK 2.362 trillion.